zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 ---
 layout: blog.html
 title: Conditional Render by Tags in Eleventy
-description: How to Render Item Conditionally According to Tags in Eleventy - Nunjucks
+description: How to Render Item Conditionally Based on Tags Availability in Eleventy Using Nunjucks
 date: 2021-06-17
 tags:
   - post